What Are the Best Scooters for Teens?

-An excellent commuter scooter, as the 200mm PU 85a wheels with speed hubs and ABEC 9 rated bearings giving a better roll for longer with less effort.
-The ideal size for getting from a to b and brilliant for any fast journey.
-Perfect for scooting round the town or city.
+An excellent commuter scooter, the large 200mm wheels roll for longer with less effort.
+The wheel size is the ideal size for getting from a to b and is brilliant for any fast journey.
+Perfect for scooting around the town or city.